programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 This lesson explores reverse engineering as a critical methodology for historical analysis of born-digital artifacts, emphasizing its role in overcoming "screen essentialism"—the tendency to interpret digital objects solely through their visual representations.
 By examining deeper into digital files using techniques such as hex editing and comparative hex dump analysis, historians can uncover hidden structures, metadata, and functionalities that remain invisible when analysed superficially.

-The first investigation, examining a JPEG file containing an embedded ZIP archive, demonstrated how reverse engineering reveals dual-format file structures.
-These results serve as a basis for more complex digital archaeological explorations, as illustrated by the second case study involving a cracked Commodore 64 game.
-Through comparative analysis of cracked and clean versions of the game, reverse engineering techniques such as hex dumps enabled the identification of specific alterations, signatures, and embedded historical information.

-However, this lesson also highlights significant challenges and technical hurdles inherent in reverse engineering digital artifacts.
+This lesson also highlights significant challenges and technical hurdles inherent in reverse engineering digital artifacts.
 Historians frequently encounter gaps in essential knowledge about proprietary file structures, software behaviours, and hardware constraints.
 This reality underscores an ongoing methodological dilemma: researchers often remain unaware of critical information that is missing, a situation exacerbated by the closed-source nature of many digital technologies.
 These technical barriers continually risk pushing researchers back toward screen essentialism, prompting surface-level interpretations due to insufficient technical literacy or documentation.
 Ultimately, this introductory exploration emphasizes that reverse engineering remains an evolving field with much still to discover, underscoring the importance of continuously expanding digital literacy and refining specialized historical methods to navigate the complexities of born-digital cultural artifacts.

+## Further Resources

 Having explored hex editing and comparative hex dump analysis as foundational methods, historians may wish to pursue more advanced techniques in digital archaeology.
-The final section of this lesson highlights possibilities for deeper exploration with reverse-engineering frameworks and binary analysis tools, outlining how such resources can be integrated into a historian’s workflow.
-Rather than providing a detailed walkthrough, this discussion points to the capabilities of tools like radare2 alongside other open-source options, encouraging experimentation and methodological expansion.
+This final optional section of this lesson highlights possibilities for deeper exploration with reverse-engineering frameworks and analysis tools, outlining how such resources can be integrated into a historian’s workflow.
+Rather than providing a detailed walkthrough, this discussion points to the capabilities of tools like Radare2[^24] alongside other open-source options, encouraging experimentation and methodological expansion.
 Supplementary resources and recommendations are included to help readers build the skills needed to critically engage with complex born-digital artifacts.

-By the end of this lesson, readers should be able to approach unfamiliar born-digital artifacts with a concrete analytical workflow: inspecting binary data directly, comparing versions, identifying structural anomalies, and articulating historically meaningful interpretations based on those observations.

-## Further Resources
+---

 Reverse engineering has emerged as an essential method in digital historical research, enabling historians to investigate born-digital artifacts beyond their surface-level representations.
-Several compelling studies highlight the potential of this approach, such as the analyses of the _Mystery House_ game (Apple II, 1980)[^18] and John Aycock’s _Amnesia Remembered_.[^19]

-Aycock’s _Amnesia Remembered_ offers a detailed exploration of software reuse by analyzing disassembled binaries from 1980s Atari ST games.
+Several compelling studies highlight the potential of this approach, such as the analyses of the _Mystery House_ game (Apple II, 1980)[^20] and John Aycock’s _Amnesia Remembered_.[^21] Aycock’s _Amnesia Remembered_ offers a detailed exploration of software reuse by analyzing disassembled binaries from 1980s Atari ST games.
 This work demonstrates how reverse engineering can uncover historical coding practices, highlighting previously unnoticed relationships between software developers and revealing insights into the evolution of software design and reuse practices within the early gaming industry.

-Additional influential examples include the analysis of the Atari 2600 game _Entombed_ (1982)[^20], which successfully reconstructed its maze-generation algorithm and uncovered hidden software issues, and Aycock's large-scale study, _The Sincerest Form of Flattery_ (2022)[^21], examining nearly two thousand Atari game ROMs to identify widespread patterns of code reuse.
+Additional influential examples include the analysis of the Atari 2600 game _Entombed_ (1982)[^22], which successfully reconstructed its maze-generation algorithm and uncovered hidden software issues, and Aycock's large-scale study, _The Sincerest Form of Flattery_ (2022)[^23], examining nearly two thousand Atari game ROMs to identify widespread patterns of code reuse.

-To practically engage with reverse engineering, historians now have access to several approachable tools.
-One such tool is Radare2[^22], a powerful open-source reverse engineering framework widely used by cybersecurity professionals for binary analysis and software inspection.
+[#todo: tbd] To practically engage with reverse engineering, historians now have access to several approachable tools.
+One such tool is Radare2, a powerful open-source reverse engineering framework widely used by cybersecurity professionals for binary analysis and software inspection.
 Although originally designed for low-level software diagnostics, exploit research, and malware analysis, Radare2 can also be leveraged by historians to explore the internal structure and behaviour of vintage software.
 Its command-line interface and modular toolkit support disassembly, debugging, and data visualization—making it possible to inspect software logic even in the absence of source code.
-While a detailed explanation of its functionality would exceed the scope of this paper, further information on Radare2's installation and operational specifics can be found in its official documentation.[^23] The following shell output shows the reverse-engineered code from the game crack example, as visualized using Radare2.
+While a detailed explanation of its functionality would exceed the scope of this paper, further information on Radare2's installation and operational specifics can be found in its official documentation.[^25] The following shell output shows the reverse-engineered code from the game crack example, as visualized using Radare2.

 ```shell
 # Open a dump of the summer games sca crack with radare2